PLC-Programmer/PyTorch/time_series_forecasting/DLinear/README.md

 ## A trend: what kind of moving average with what parameters?

-In preparation of the **DLinear** model ("Decomposition-Linear": https://github.com/cure-lab/LTSF-Linear/blob/main/models/DLinear.py (+)) I came across questions how to implement the technical details for the decomposition.
+In preparation of the **DLinear** model ("Decomposition-Linear": https://github.com/cure-lab/LTSF-Linear/blob/main/models/DLinear.py (+)) I came across questions how to implement the technical details of the decomposition of a time series.

 The original paper only states: